BuvinJT/distbuilder/docs/ConfigClasses.md

 Static Methods:

-	BuiltInTool( name, isMaintenanceNeed=False )
+	BuiltIn( name, isMaintenanceNeed=False )

-Built In Windows Tool Names:
+Built In Windows Resource Names:

 	RESOURCE_HACKER
 		http://www.angusj.com/resourcehacker/

-**name**:  The base id by which to reference the tool and to name a target container directory.
+**name**:  The base id by which to reference the resources and to name a target container directory.

-**srcPath**: The path to the tool file or directory.
+**srcPath**: The path to the resources **file** or **directory**.
 This may be absolute or relative.

 **srcBasePath**:  If using a relative `srcPath`, you may override the base path with this.

-**isMaintenanceNeed**: Enabling this will cause the tool to be retained on the target, so it will be available for maintenance tool / uninstaller.
+**isMaintenanceNeed**: Enabling this will cause the resource to be retained on the target, so it will be available for the maintenance tool / uninstaller.

 **contentKeys**: A dictionary of key/value pairs to be registered in the installer, allowing you to dynamically access the paths within scripts on your target.
-If this detail is omitted during construction, and your tool contains only one file, a key will be automatically registered for you as the name of the tool.
+If this detail is omitted during construction, and your QtIfwExternalResource contains only one file, a key will be automatically registered for you as the name of the object.

-**targetPath( key )**: Use this to reference the tool paths when generating QtScripts / operations which will utilize it.
+**targetPath( key )**: Use this to reference the resource paths when generating QtScripts / operations which will utilize it.
 Specify the key as registered via `contentKeys`.
 If you omit the key when calling this, and only one key exists (such as when bundling a single file), that default key will be implied.